NPi2Loup/bomberMulti/README.md

 bomberCollab
 ============

-A bomberman like game, multiplayer with socket.io
+A bomberman like game, multiplayer with socket.io and Cpu players